Statement from Operation Resolve

 “Having received files from both Hillsborough investigations, we will now assess these in order to determine whether we have sufficient material on which to make charging decisions.
 Charging decisions will be based on the tests set out in the Code for Crown Prosecutors.”

-AC Robert Beckley, Office in Overall Command of Operation Resolve said:
+AC Robert Beckley, Officer in Overall Command of Operation Resolve said:

 “Our task has been to investigate whether any individual or organisation is criminally culpable for their role either in the planning and preparation for the match or on the day of the game itself.